This is an updated post

 Psychologists cannot prescribe medication, or provide any medical intervention or “advice” (that’s what a Psychiatrist does).
-However they have extensive training in non-medical interventions including a thorough knowledge of “normal” psychological development as well as abnormal psychology.
+However, they have extensive training in non-medical interventions including a thorough knowledge of “normal” psychological development as well as abnormal psychology.

-They usually offer 50-60 minute appointments, so they tend to do a more in-depth analysis of the issue/problem and can teach the patients skills to cope/manage.
+As a Psychologist, your day will involve seeing patients and helping them overcome any issues they are struggling with.
+Psychologists usually offer 50-60 minute appointments, so they tend to do a more in-depth analysis of the issue/problem and can teach the patients skills to cope/manage.
 Psychologists and Psychiatrists often work closely together.

 If all of that university study has put you off, then a career in Counselling is no less rewarding.
 The huge benefit of counselling is that it allows you to specialise.

-Getting started in mental health means building a great foundation of knowledge that you can then leverage into specialisations.
+Getting started in Mental Health means building a great foundation of knowledge that you can then leverage into specialisations.
 Our Certificate IV in Mental Health is the perfect first step for anyone considering a career in the field.
 Before you enrol in more advanced courses, take a minute to think about where you want to end up.
 What would your “ideal” job look like?
 And always remember, nothing is set in stone, as changing your mind part way through is both normal and sometimes very necessary!

 It’s also reassuring to know that that there are many different paths that can take you to the same destination.
 So if one path doesn’t feel right, simply choose another.

 Want to read about the latest in Artificial Intelligence and Virtual Psychology ?
 Read this very interesting survey piece.